 Poet and Playwright

 Carol's short film script Grey was runner up in the 2008 International Film Festival and in 2016 her play The Drop of a Pin was chosen as one of three winning plays as part of the Only in Gloucester Festival (with Brick Door Theatre Co).
-Her latest monologue Edward Jenner’s Milkmaid was performed as part of the Shine!
-Event in 2019 to raise funds for Sue Ryder.
+Her monologue Edward Jenner’s Milkmaid was performed as part of the Shine!
+Event in 2019 to raise funds for Sue Ryder and a further monologue, Mary Anning's Brother was performed in March 2023 as part of an International Women's Day event in Gloucester.
 Carol is also an accomplished poet and has had many poems published in various anthologies and magazines.
 In 2015 she self published a collection of her own poems Trails through the Forest inspired by her love of nature and the beauty of the Forest of Dean.
 Carol writes a weekly column in The Citizen newspaper which has a readership of around 17,000.
-Her play about a female pirate was due to be produced in 2020 but will now wait until 2021.

 Stewart Carswell is from the Forest of Dean.
 He currently lives and works and writes in Cambridge.
 His poems have recently been published in Envoi, Cadaverine, and Brittle Star, and included in Best New British and Irish Poets 2016.
 His debut pamphlet, Knots and branches, is published by Eyewear.